biscuitWizard/TorchEconomy/README.md

 * ADO.NET backend integration.
 All data is stored on SQL providers allowing external integration through web portals.
 * Full transaction logs for every monetary exchange that takes place.

+### Using the API
+Send requests to DS using the normal APIGateway (the Protobuf classes are under TorchEconomy/Messages).
+Messages from other mods should include the TransactionKey if ForceTransactionCheck is enabled in Torch Economy.
+Responses from Torch will be returned specifically to the client that requested them.

+It is currently possibly to interact directly with accounts using the API if properly authorized by the server's TransactionKey.

 ## TorchEconomy.Markets (In Progress)

 ### Features